k0ber/StableArchitecture/README.md

   - Dagger2 - manage presenter lifecycle with custom scopes
   - RetainFragment - fragment, which associated with another and affected by method setRetainInstance(true)

+**Current module I'm working at is mvvm-dagger2, others are not topical**

 [googlesamples/android-architecture]: <https://github.com/googlesamples/android-architecture>